Azure premium storage: design for high performance

 - Why are you not seeing expected high performance?

 - Which factors influence your application performance on Premium Storage?

 - How do these factors influence performance of your application on Premium Storage?

 - How can you optimize for IOPS, Bandwidth and Latency?

 We have provided these guidelines specifically for Premium Storage because workloads running on Premium Storage are highly performance sensitive.
 We have provided examples where appropriate.
 You can also apply some of these guidelines to applications running on IaaS VMs with Standard Storage disks.

 Sometimes, what appears to be a disk performance issue is actually a network bottleneck.
 In these situations, you should optimize your network performance.

 If you are looking to benchmark your disk, see our article on Benchmarking a disk.

-Before you begin, if you are new to Premium Storage, first read the Select an Azure disk type for IaaS VMs and Azure Storage scalability and performance targets for storage accounts.
+Before you begin, if you are new to Premium Storage, first read the Select an Azure disk type for IaaS VMs and Scalability targets for premium page blob storage accounts.